-Covered bridges are a picturesque reminder of Oregon’s past, and Linn County is home to nine of the wooden wonders.
+Covered bridges are a picturesque reminder of Oregon’s past, and Linn County is home to eight of the wooden wonders.
 Take a cycling or driving tour of peaceful country roads and be transported to a slower pace of life, when structures were built to last, and builders put roofs over their bridges to protect the timbers from Oregon’s rainy climate.

 These authentic bridges have been carefully maintained, and most are still open to both pedestrian and vehicle traffic.
 On your tour, take note of Shimanek Bridge, the only bridge in the area painted red rather than the tradition white; and Larwood Bridge, spanning Crabtree Creek next to an old water wheel that once provided electricity to rural residents.